neondatabase/website/content/docs/postgres/query-reference.md

 CALL transfer_funds(1, 2, 100.00);
 ```

-Stored procedures are typically used for executing tasks that may or may not return data and can include transaction control statements like COMMIT and ROLLBACK.
+Stored procedures are typically used for executing tasks that may or may not return data and can include transaction control statements like `COMMIT` and `ROLLBACK`.

 ## Functions

-Functions in PostgreSQL can return a single value, a record, or a set of records.
+Functions in Postgres can return a single value, a record, or a set of records.

 ```sql
 -- Creating a simple function